 To fix your vehicle, you must have a socket set.

-Even though you only need a metric set in most cases, it is best to choose a kit that has both SAE and metric socket as you never know what you may need.
+Even though you only need a metric set in most cases, it is best to choose a kit with both SAE and metric socket as you never know what you may need.

-Domestic cars typically use SAE sockets, and import vehicles use metric.
+Domestic cars typically use SAE sockets, and import vehicles use metrics.

 2. Torque Wrench

 A torque wrench is a must.
 It will help you put the right torque on the caliper bolts.
 That way, you will not break the bolt, and you won't leave them too loose either.

 As a beginner, you will need a torque wrench to ensure that the job is done right.
 If you don't know the torque specifications for a certain bolt, call your dealer parts or service department, and they will help you.

 A brake pad spreader or even a large c-clamp is handy when pressing the piston into the caliper.
 With this tool, you can easily retract the piston.

 This will allow you to reset the piston, and therefore, you will be able to fit the new brake pads.
 While there are different ways to push the piston, but using a C-clamp is much easier.